Closed-form Br\"uckner $G$-matrix and nuclear matter in EFT($\not\!\pi$): Energy per particle

 B).
 To proceed in the second route, we will parametrize $\sigma_{s;2}$ in terms of $\alpha_{s;1}$ and $x$ as $\sigma_{s;2}=\frac{\alpha_{s;1}}{2+x}$ with $x\sim\epsilon$ due to the relation of (\ref{RC2}) and the power counting given in Sec.
 4. We will demonstrate with the choices that $\Lambda_{J_0}=\frac{4\pi}{M_N}J_0$: 138MeV ($\sim\Lambda_{\not\pi}$) and 35 MeV ($\sim\epsilon\Lambda_{\not\pi}$) and $x=\pm0.2$.
 To show our main points, we simply work with the ERE data from proton-neutron $^1S_0$ scattering, which could be seen as a 'realistic' situation of exact isospin symmetry, i.e., a world where the electromagnetic interaction is completely turned off.

 It is obvious from the curves in Fig.2 and Fig.3 that the numerical results obtained with closed-form $G$ conform to the approximate analytical results described by Eq.(\ref{EpA_py_are}) in the zero-density end, and that the value of $J_0$ matters a lot in the closed-form $G$ as a smaller value of $J_0$ will yield more pathological energy curves against $p_F$, i.e., a pole like behaviour around $p_F=0.659$fm$^{-1}$ for the $\Lambda_{J_0}=35$MeV and $x=0.2$ case (around $p_F=0.629$fm$^{-1}$ for $\Lambda_{J_0}=35$MeV and $x=-0.2$ case), namely, it is a physical parameter rather than a running parameter.
+The reason goes as below: In pionless EFT, the typical scale of energy per particle should be no greater than $\varepsilon\equiv\Lambda_{\not\pi}^2/M_N\approx20$MeV, thus the foregoing pole-like behavior is unacceptable.
+However, such violation merely comes from the choice $\Lambda_{J_0}=35$MeV, while the choice $\Lambda_{J_0}=138$MeV is free of such violation even with $p_F\sim0.9$fm$^{-1}$ as is evident in Fig.2 and Fig.3.
+Thus, the pole-like behavior demonstrated in Fig. 2 and 3 simply expresses that $J_0$ is a physical rather than an ordinary running parameter in the closed-form $G$ matrix of pionless EFT.
 Moreover, different choices of $J_0$ yield more consequential results, for example, a smaller $J_0$ would magnificently narrow down the distribution of poles in $G$ against density and hence reduce the 'space' of the formation of 'Cooper pair' of nucleons in nuclear matter, which will be discussed in next section.